Looking to invest in genetic testing companies? Here are five large-cap genetic testing stocks listed on US exchanges to consider.

 The genetic testing industry opens up access to personalized medicines for patients.
 For investors unfamiliar with the term, these medicines focus on prevention and early treatment of diseases rather than reacting to them at a later stage.

-Looking at the market growth potential of genetic testing, a report from Global Market Insights projects that the global industry will be worth around US$31.9 billion by 2027, representing a compound annual growth rate of 11.6 percent between 2020 and 2027.
+Looking at the growth potential of genetic testing, a report from Precedence Research projects that the global industry will be worth around US$15.8 billion by 2030, up from US$8 billion in 2021, representing a CAGR of 17.6 percent between 2021 and 2030.

 Top genetic testing stocks